SquareCodeFX/Leviathan/README.md

 - If `sendErrors(true)` (default), invalid input and permission denials show concise messages.
 - Tab validation is opt‑in via `validateOnTab(true)`.

+### Nullability annotations
+Public API methods and parameters are annotated with simple `@NotNull` / `@Nullable` markers from `de.feelix.leviathan.annotations`.
+These are compile‑time hints for IDEs and static analysis only; they do not add any runtime dependency or behavior.

 ## Bukkit plugin.yml
 Declare your base commands in `plugin.yml`.
 At runtime, call `register(plugin)` for each `FluentCommand` using the same name.
 ```yaml